-- a. the accompanying financial report of the Company is in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the Company's financial position as at 30 June 2019 and of its financial performance for the period then ended; and - ii. complying with Australian Accounting Standards and the Corporations Regulations 2001; - b.
-The financial report also complies with International Financial Reporting Standards as disclosed in Note 2(a).
+- a. the accompanying financial report of Kingfisher Mining Limited is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the Company's financial position as at 30 June 2020 and of its financial performance for the year then ended; and - ii. complying with Australian Accounting Standards and the Corporations Regulations 2001;